Regulation

 Professional suitability + personal reliability

-Usually personal reliability only
+Usually only personal reliability

 Mandatory?